 LINDA SUSSMAN is a New York-based singer-songwriter (solo/band) whose music crosses lines of alt-folk and blues and whose songs span universal themes such as love, heartache, triumphs and social justice.
 Linda's vocals are reminiscent of Joan Baez and Joni Mitchell and are backed by her strong rhythm and fingerpicking guitar styles, with a touch of slide.

-Linda's social justice track "Join Hands" (from album These Walls) garnered stellar reviews in Nov 2020 when first released as a single and ranked #1 on RadioGuitarOne's Folk Channel Top 20 chart (1/7/21):
+Among Linda's songs for social justice, "Join Hands" (from album These Walls) garnered stellar reviews in Nov 2020 when first released as a single and ranked #1 on RadioGuitarOne's Folk Channel Top 20 chart (1/7/21):

 "Both a rallying cry and an uplifting anthem for our times, this is music you need